rauc/rauc/README.rst

 ::

-   sudo apt-get install automake libtool libglib2.0-dev libcurl3-dev libssl-dev libjson-glib-dev
+   sudo apt-get install automake libtool libglib2.0-dev libcurl3-dev libssl-dev

 If you intend to use json-support you also need